tbrivoalperso/nemo_snow/README.rst

 This page intends to help to get started using NEMO platform and to orientate users to the different levels of information.
 It starts here with NEMO release 4.2.0.
 [Former web platform forge](https://forge.ipsl.jussieu.fr/nemo) (SVN+Trac) contains previous documentation and releases since the beginning of the project up to of NEMO 4.0.
-If you are already using NEMO with a previous release, refer to the Migration Guide to help making the move to 4.2.0.

 Getting started
 ===============
 Getting hands on NEMO: first steps are described in detail in the "How to" NEMO users's guide.
 Download, build the environment create the executable, and make a first run are described here: https://sites.nemo-ocean.io/user-guide/.

+If you are already using NEMO with a previous release, refer to the [Migration Guide] (https://sites.nemo-ocean.io/user-guide/migration.html) to help making the move to 4.2.0.

-This users guide covers in detail what is available from gitlab and supported by NEMO System Team.
+The above users guides cover in detail what is available from gitlab and supported by NEMO System Team.
 Aside from this web platform, the tests cases are also available from https://github.com/NEMO-ocean/NEMO-examples.
 These tests cases can be useful for studentes, outreach, exploring some specific aspects of NEMO with light configurations...
 It is also set up in order to gather the tests cases you may have developped and want to share with the community.
 Feel free to contribute!

 A summary on  how to get code dependencies, compile and execute NEMO is also available here